datalogics/pdfrest-docs/content/index.md

 ##### [PDF Toolkit Self-Hosted API](https://aws.amazon.com/marketplace/pp/prodview-lvleu34bj4cn6)

-Check every box on your list with a single, all-access API Key.
 Over 25 powerful API Tools to convert, optimize, modify, inspect, secure, and simplify your digital documents and processing workflows.

 Includes all the standard PDF processing tools you'd expect, such as Convert to PDF, Compress PDF, Merge PDFs, and Split PDF, as well as professional-grade tools like Flatten Transparencies, Convert to PDF/A, and Extract Text to prepare your documents for specific use cases, like print, archival, and machine learning.